The Meaning and Symbolism of Snake Dreams

 Sigmund Freud and Carl Jung’s Interpretations of Snake Dreams

 Freud and Jung were both psychoanalysts.
-Whereas Freud saw dreams as an expression of the personal unconscious, for Jung they tapped into a collective unconscious, based on shared archetypes and cultural symbols.
+Whereas Freud saw dreams as an expression of personal unconscious sexual desire, Jung understood dreams as a way of tapping into a collective unconscious based on shared archetypes and cultural symbols.

 My Interpretation of Snakes in Dreams